The Nobel Institute for Neurophysiology

 1990-1996

-Member of Faculty board of Karolinska Institute
+Member of Faculty board of Karolinska Institutet

 1991-1996 Member of steering committee for European neuroscience program.
 ESF